jimbojw/karmarank/content/03-origin-story.md

 The last term, $S_i$, is their **Status** in this field—capital $S$ on purpose, because it's the most important term.
 It's not just job title, but their actual ability to move decisions and narratives as it pertains _to you_.
 It's a weight: how much their stories about you count when they reach the people who allocate promotions, opportunities, and resources.

-The implications are brutally simple.
+The math is simple.
 Helping a lot of low-Status people a little versus helping a few high-Status people a lot can produce the same Net Karma.
-From a purely karmic ROI perspective, it is **cheaper** to create one ecstatic director than ten mildly satisfied ICs.
+From a purely karmic ROI perspective, it is often **substantially cheaper** to create one ecstatic director than ten mildly satisfied ICs.
 One well-placed success story can outweigh a dozen quiet "yeah, it's fine"s lower in the hierarchy.

 That's what I'd just done, accidentally.
 I hadn't "improved the codebase" in some abstract, global sense.
 I had improved my **Net Karma** by creating a couple of high-weight $S_i$ nodes who could now tell positive stories ($k_i > 0$) about me in a critical meeting.